Evacuate (band): Beginning: 2007-2008

 Started by founding members vocalist Mike Virus (ex- The Virus/Cheap Sex) and lead guitarist Karlos Evacuate (ex-Lab Rats), also featuring ex Cheap Sex members Brock on bass and guitarist Phil, and Ryan on drums.
 The original lineup wrote the first two Evacuate songs, "Convenience Killed Mankind" and "In My Dreams".
 Months later Phil, Brock and Ryan left to form side projects, and Mike and Karlos carried on recruiting bass player Sean, guitarist John A. (All Out Attak) and Danny (2nd Hand Justice) on drums.
 This lineup wrote songs "What Happened to Hardcore" and "Give You Nothing", which were recorded along with the first two songs to complete Evacuate's first demo "Evacuate 2007".
 This lineup also wrote part of the first LP and played the first handful of shows.
 John A. left and was replaced by Tony on second guitar and helped finish writing the first LP.
 After a few shows Danny left and was replaced by John Cesena on drums.

 Foundation: 2008-2010

 This lineup recorded the band's first official release - the self-titled "Evacuate" CD/LP, which was released in 2008 on Taang/Joe Pogo, and the Endless War EP on Czech label Voltage Records in 2010.
 They shared the stage with Fear, The Germs, U.K. Subs and Bad Religion.
-This incarnation of Evacuate lasted two years until 2010 when Sean was replaced by Kevin Sayaka on bass.
+This incarnation of Evacuate lasted two years until 2010 when Sean was replaced by Kevin Nguyen of "Sayaka" on bass.